 KPM Enterprises (KPME), a company of which Kenneth P. Morse, a former director of the Company, is the sole proprietor, was engaged by the Company as a marketing consultant from 1986 to 1992 to assist the Company in marketing its products in Japan.
 KPME was compensated on an incentive basis as a percentage of the revenue generated by the Company from KPME's efforts.
-Payments are made to KPME as the customers pay the Company.
-In fiscal 1993, 1994 and 1995, payments of \$210,000, \$326,000 and \$68,000, respectively, were made by the Company to KPME as compensation for services rendered prior to the expiration of KPME's consulting arrangement with the Company.
-No payments were made during the nine months ended March 31, 1995 and 1996.
+Payments are made to KPME as the customer pays the Company.
+In fiscal 1994, 1995 and 1996, payments of \$326,000, \$68,000 and \$25,502, respectively, were made by the Company to KPME as compensation for services rendered prior to the expiration of KPME's consulting arrangement with the Company.